ranvirranaiitb/ranvirranaiitb.github.io/index.markdown

   <h2>Roles</h2>
   <p>
   I’ve worked across research, entrepreneurship, and technical advisory roles.
-I co-founded and served as CEO of Witness Chain, leading efforts to bridge digital systems with real-world verification.
+I co-founded and serve as CEO of Witness Chain, leading efforts to bridge digital systems with real-world verification.
 I’ve advised multiple early-stage teams on system design and strategy.
 After my PhD, I was a Guest Lecturer at Princeton University, where I taught topics of Decentralized Finance. </p>
 </div>

 ## Research Focus